 SUBJECT TO CHANGE.
 Advertised talent and/or topic availability is subject to change.

 HOSTING RESPONSIBILITIES.
-Your organization is required to cover any non-travel, event-related costs, as well as designating a contact person who will meet the presenter(s) on the day of the event.
-We expect that host groups will do their best to accommodate any special needs presenters may have.
+Your organization is required to cover any non-travel, event-related costs, as well as designating a contact person who will meet the talent on the day of the event.
+We expect that host groups will do their best to accommodate any special needs of their visiting guests.

 ATTENDANCE: As a general guideline, Badger Talks requests a minimum of 20 attendees at events.
-Exceptions can be made with presenter approval.
+Exceptions can be made with talent approval.
 We will do our best to help host groups promote events with low expected turnout.
 Groups hosting public events should utilize the marketing tools offered by Badger Talks to make the event known to as wide an audience as possible.
-We also ask host groups to report on final attendance before submitting another request for a presenter.
+We also ask host groups to report on final attendance before submitting another request.

-For in-person events located outside of Dane County, some presenters may reserve the right to switch to a virtual format if estimated attendance remains very low.
-The presenter is responsible for making this decision at least 1 week before the event out of respect to the host group’s planning efforts.
+For in-person events located outside of Dane County, some UW talent may reserve the right to switch to a virtual format if estimated attendance remains very low.
+This decision would be made at least 1 week before the event out of respect to the host group’s planning efforts.

 IN-STATE ONLY.
 Badger Talks is a service for Wisconsin entities only.
-For groups located outside Wisconsin, please contact presenters and negotiate fees and logistics directly.
+For groups located outside Wisconsin, please contact talent and negotiate fees and logistics directly.

 TIMING.
-Engagements with presenters should be booked at least three weeks in advance to ensure adequate time to confirm a presenter and make any necessary travel arrangements.
+Engagements should be booked at least three weeks in advance to ensure adequate time to confirm with talent and make any necessary travel arrangements.